ASCOMInitiative/alpyca/docs/source/index.rst

         **Start Here:** :doc:`introduction`

     ..
 Note::
-        This is version 2.0.2, the first production release.
+        This is version 2.0.3 the second production release.
 For release notes see
         |changes| on the |github|.

     For background see |about| on the |ascsite|.
 As an astronomy developer